 You can display categories on your posts …

-(Display category menus on your sidebar)
+(Display categories on your blog sidebar)

-(Select a category from the drop down menu)
+(Select a category from the drop menu)

-Categories – Useful Tips
+WordPress Post Categories – Useful Tips

 Post Categories – Sorting Features